AlecApp/SREHomework/README.md

 ## Current State of Project
 The Dockerfile seems to be ready.
 The docker-compose.yml is returning errors that may or may not be related to it.
 The Terraform config is 90% done.
-It lacks polishing and the CloudWatch/SNS hooks.
+It lacks polishing (name standardization, etc.) and the CloudWatch/SNS hooks.
 Also needs a final, clean test run.